Out-of-Distribution Detection: A Task-Oriented Survey of Recent Advances: Introduction

-In this survey, we for the first time review the recent advances in OOD detection with a problem-oriented taxonomy, as illustrated in Fig.~\ref{fig:survey}.
+In this survey, we for the first time review the recent advances in OOD detection with a task-oriented taxonomy, as illustrated in Fig.~\ref{fig:survey}.
 Based on whether the method needs to control the pre-training process, we categorize OOD detection algorithms into \textit{training-driven} and \textit{training-agnostic} methods.
-Considering the rapid development of large pre-trained models nowadays, we also regard \textit{large pre-trained model-based} OOD detection as a separate section.
+Considering the rapid development of large pre-trained models nowadays and the evolving definition of OOD under such models, we also regard \textit{large pre-trained model-based} OOD detection as a separate section.
 In detail, training-driven methods achieve high detection capability by designing the optimization process of the training stage.
 They are further classified and discussed according to whether OOD data is used in training.
 Training-agnostic methods distinguish OOD data from ID ones based on a well-trained model, skipping the time-consuming and expensive pre-training process in practice.
 According to whether utilizing test samples to further improve OOD detection performance, we categorize them into post-hoc and test-time methods.
 Large pre-trained model-based OOD detection methods focus on models such as vision language models or large language models, which are pre-trained on vast datasets and excel in a wide array of tasks.
 We discuss them in terms of whether they have access to a few examples, including zero-shot, few-shot and full-shot scenarios.

-The remainder of this survey is organized as follows.
-We recap the related work of OOD detection in Sec.~\ref{sec:related_work}.
+The structure of this survey is as follows.
+We discuss the related topics of OOD detection in Sec.~\ref{sec:related_work}.
 Next, we summarize training-driven OOD detection approaches in Sec.~\ref{Training-driven OOD Detection}, and introduce the training-agnostic OOD detection methods in Sec.~\ref{sec:Training-agnostic OOD Detection}.
 Then, in Sec.~\ref{sec:Large Pre-trained Model based OOD Detection}, we introduce large pre-trained model-based OOD detection.
 An overview of the evaluation metrics, experimental protocols, and applications is presented in Sec.~\ref{evaluationandapplication}.
 Following that, we discuss promising trends and open challenges in Sec.~\ref{emerging future work} to shed light on underexplored and potentially critical avenues.
-Finally, we conclude this survey in Sec.~\ref{conclusion}.